rubyaustralia/roro/2018/201804-rorosyd.md

 ## *- Pub / Gelato*

 ^
-And so, tonight that cup runneth over with even more speakers with a full roster of talks, followed by events, tips, job, and then optionally continuing on afterwards at the pub or going for gelato.
+Again tonight we have a great lineup of speakers, we'll cover some upcoming events, tips and secrets and jobs opportunities.
+Then it's off to the pub or for those with a sweeter tooth, gelato.

 ---